 In order to qualify, you must meet the education and/or experience requirements described below.
 Your resume must clearly describe your relevant experience; if qualifying based on education, your transcripts will be required as part of your application.

-Applicant must possess quality level experience which demonstrates the possession of knowledge, skills, abilities and competencies to meet the requirements of this position.
-Specialized experience is experience that equipped the applicant with the particular knowledge, skills, and ability to perform successfully the duties of the position.
-Specialized experience would be Knowledge of HQ USAF; Office of Under Secretary of Defense-Intelligence (OUSI(I)); Director of National Intelligence (DNI); Intelligence, Surveillance, and Reconnaissance (ISR) (HQ 25 AF); and the NASIC organizational structure, mission functions, and policies.
-Knowledge of intelligence research and collection methods, techniques, and practices to use multi-source intelligence information systems to capture data in order to make recommendations in developing intelligence capabilities, new hypotheses and theories, and threat assessments.
+Applicant must possess quality level experience which demonstrates the possession of the knowledge, skills, abilities and competencies necessary for successful job performance required for this position.
+Quality experience is experience that has equipped the applicant with the particular competencies/knowledge, skills, and abilities to successfully perform the duties of the position and is typically in or related to the work of the position to be filled.
+Examples of creditable experience include: Knowledge of a comprehensive range of intelligence research and collection methods, techniques, and practices to use multi-source intelligence information systems to capture data in order to make recommendation in developing intelligence capabilities, new hypotheses and theories, and the threat assessments.
+Knowledge of advanced analytical principles, concepts, and methods to produce detail analyses of complex information/situations attained from multiple sources.
+Knowledge of the national intelligence community, Joint, DoD structure, organizations, and mission/functions inter-relationships and operations.
 Note: Creditable experience may include previous military experience, experience gained in the private sector, or experience gained in another government agency.